 This Downtown Crossing restaurant is a throwback to a time when most people only went out to dinner for really special occasions and then spent all night describing the oysters as the bee’s knees.
-Whether you want to use 1920s slang when you’re in here is up to you, but regardless you should still get the oysters and the prosciutto and rabbit.
-It’s particularly great to have your birthday here, because, if you’re the type of person who’s celebrated turning 29 more than once, you can take comfort in the fact that Marliave is way older than you.
+Whether you want to use 1920s slang when you’re in here is up to you, but regardless you should still get the oysters and duck liver ravioli.
+It’s particularly great to have your birthday here if you’re the type of person who’s celebrated turning 29 more than once, because you can take comfort in the fact that Marliave is way older than you.

 Trillium in Forth Point easily could have kept their focus solely on the beer - some of the best in the world - and this would still be a worthwhile destination.
 But they actually put effort into the food too, making this one of the best all-around restaurants in the city (try the bone marrow if you don’t believe us).
 They’ve got plenty of room for all your friends, and a roof deck for when the weather’s nice.
 So come here and drink much better beer than whatever you had on your 21st birthday.

 No one wants to feel lonely on their birthday.
 If you go to Sarma, a Mediterranean restaurant in Winter Hill that’s packed every night, loneliness is definitely not going to be a problem.
-There’s a big menu here at this dark spot with a lively open kitchen, but even if you explore only a small part of it you’ll be fine - the flavors of each dish are so intense you’ll be satisfied after only a few plates.
-We recommend starting with the lamb sliders and, definitely keep an eye out on the specials that are carried around the dining room on trays.
+There’s a big menu here, but even if you explore only a small part of it you’ll be fine - the flavors of each dish are so intense you’ll be satisfied after only a few plates.
+We recommend starting with the lamb sliders, and then keeping an eye out on the specials that are carried around the dining room on trays.